apache/doris/README.md

 apachedoris/doris-dev   build-env           f8bc5d4024e0        21 hours ago        3.28GB
 ```

-#### Step3: Map source path into docker and enter docker
-Start a container named incubator-doris-dev, and map the source path to container.

-You can map to anywhere in container, and here we take /opt/incubator-doris/ as an example.
+#### Step2: Running the Docker image

+You can run image directyly:

 ```
-$ docker run -it --name incubator-doris-dev -v $PWD/apache-doris-0.9.0.rc01-incubating-src/:/opt/incubator-doris/ apachedoris/doris-dev:build-env
+$ docker run -it apachedoris/doris-dev:build-env
 ```

+#### Step3: Download Doris source
+You can download Doris source by release package or by git clone in image.
+(If you have downloaded source and it is not in image, you can map its path to image in Step2.)

 #### Step4: Build Doris
-Now you should in docker environment, you can build Doris.
+Now you should in docker environment, and you can enter Doris source path and build Doris.

 ```
-$ cd /opt/incubator-doris
 $ sh build.sh
 ```

 After successfully building, it will install binary files in the directory output/.

 ### 4.2 For Linux OS